 is the executive editor and founder of Social Media News NY.
 He was a founding producer for The New York Times website, senior editor of GenomeWeb, executive producer of Nassau News Live and New York editor for TechWeb.
 He has written for United Press International, The New York Times, the Danbury News-Times, the Wilson Daily Times, and the Washington Daily News, among others.
 He is the vice president of the New York City chapter of the National Association of Hispanic Journalists.
 He has taught for Hofstra University and the Graduate School of Journalism at Columbia University.
 He holds a BA from North Carolina State University and an MS from Columbia University.

 Josh Sippie is Gotham’s director of contests and conferences.
-He is managing editor of the blog Pain in the Arsenal, and was also the editor of the blogs MLS Multiplex, Call to the Pen and We Are Hooligans, and the founding editor of the blogs We The Ultras and Stateside of Soccer.
-He is a former contributor for the websites FourFourTwo US and CBS’s ManCave Daily.
-His work has also appeared in the Guardian, CBS Sports, Fox Sports, McSweeney’s Internet Tendency, and Hobart.
+He is managing editor of the blogs Pain in the Arsenal and Release the Knappen.
+He is a former contributor for FourFourTwo US and CBS’s ManCave Daily.
+His work has also appeared in the Guardian, The Writer magazine, CBS Sports, Fox Sports, McSweeney’s Internet Tendency, and Hobart.
 He has served as a proofreader for Del Sol Review, Writers Clearinghouse, and overseeing writers on numerous professional blogs.
 He holds a BA in History and English from the University of Central Missouri.

 David Title is a Creative Director at Bravo Media, Inc and the head of New Media for Crossroads Films in New York City.
 He develops and produces original web series for such organizations as My Space and Comedy Central, and he writes the blog My Media Musings that covers issues in new media and the digital age.
 He has also served as head of development at Crossroads, working on such independent films as Snow Angels and A Love Song for Bobby Long.